Defining and Calling Functions #

 return total / numbers.Length;

-• Concept Explanation: By default, Swift function parameters are Constants and cannot be modified inside the function.
-If you need to modify the passed variable and have the changes reflected back to the original variable, use inout.
+- Concept Explanation: By default, Swift function parameters are constants, meaning they cannot be modified inside the function.
+If you need to modify a passed variable and have the changes persist, use

 func swapTwoInts(_ a: inout Int, _ b: inout Int) {